'Last Christmas': Henry Golding & Emilia Clarke Spill Secrets From Set

-'Last Christmas' Stars Henry Golding and Emilia Clarke Spill the Secrets From the Set (Exclusive)
+'Last Christmas' Stars Henry Golding and Emilia Clarke Spill Secrets From the Set (Exclusive)

-Henry Golding and Emilia Clarke are the perfect duo in the upcoming holiday rom-com, The Last Christmas.
+Only ET was on the London set of Last Christmas, where stars Henry Golding and Emilia Clarke dished on their holiday rom-com and shared some sweet secrets about one another.
+Like, just how big a Game of Thrones fan Golding is.

-Only ET was on set with the stars of the film, as well as with director Paul Feig and Emma Thompson, in London, where they dished on their exciting project and revealed some interesting new tidbits.
+"I was a huge fan of Game of Thrones," Golding told ET's Nischelle Turner.
+"When I started dating my wife, I used to have to travel to Tokyo and she was like, 'Have a look at this series.
+It's pretty amazing.'
+And I was like, 'I'll be the judge of that.'
+I got two episodes in, and I was like, 'I need more!'
+Throughout the 10 years, Emilia has just been--"

-Did you know that Clarke was just as obsessed with the Crazy Rich Asians star after seeing the film?
+And did you know that Clarke was just as obsessed with Golding after seeing Crazy Rich Asians?

-"I'm going to be blushing more than I [already] am," Henry replied.
+"I'm going to be blushing more than I [already] am," Golding replied.

-Ever since Crazy Rich Asians, Golding has been gracing fans with his presence in a slew of films.
-However, according to Feig, at first, the studio wasn't so keen on casting him in The Last Christmas.
+While Crazy Rich Asians cemented Golding as a leading man, director Paul Feig said the studio wasn't initially keen on casting him in Last Christmas.

-In The Last Christmas, Clarke plays Kate, a young woman who previously had dreams of being a big time singer, but after a brush with death due to a frightening illness, she's given up on her pursuit of happiness to live a bitter life as a costumed elf in a Christmas-themed novelty store in London.
+In Last Christmas, Clarke plays Kate, a young woman who dreams of being a singer, but after a brush with death due to a frightening illness, she's now living a bitter life as a costumed elf in a Christmas-themed novelty store in London.

-She stumbles upon Tom (Golding), a handsome, kind-hearted stranger who Kate begrudgingly finds herself enamored with.
+She stumbles upon Tom (Golding), a handsome, kindhearted stranger whom Kate begrudgingly finds herself enamored with.
 Tom manages to reignite a spark of happiness in Kate and seemingly helps her rediscover her path.

-The film, which is co-written by Thompson, who also stars as Kate's mother, is based on George Michaels' song of the same name.
-Michaels gave his blessing on the project before he died in 2016.
-Additionally, the flick also features some of his unreleased music.
+The film, which was co-written by Emma Thompson, who also stars as Kate's mother, is based on George Michaels' iconic song of the same name.
+Michaels gave the project his blessing before he died in 2016, and his estate provided the film with a previously unreleased track.

-"I was asked years ago to write a piece based upon 'Last Christmas,'" Thompson said.
-"And I sort of thought, 'Well, last Christmas, I've got to think of a really good story.'"
+"I was asked years ago -- years ago! -- to write a piece based upon 'Last Christmas,'" Thompson said.
+"And I sort of thought, 'Well, last Christmas, I gave you [my heart].
+Hmm, I've got to think of a really good story.'
+I thought it for some time and I thought, 'What about if--' I'm not going to tell you what, because it would give it away!"

 Last Christmas arrives in theaters on Nov.
 8. Watch the trailer below.